browserengineering/book/book/scheduling.md

 Note that in the async case, the `XMLHttpRequest_send` method starts a thread and then immediately returns.
-That thread will run in parallel to the browser's main work until it adds a new task for running `dispatch_xhr_onload` on the main thread.
-This method runs the JavaScript callback:
+That thread will run in parallel to the browser's main work until the request is done.

+To communicate the result back to JavaScript, we'll call a `__runXHROnload` function from `dispatch_xhr_onload`:

 ``` {.python}
 XHR_ONLOAD_CODE = "__runXHROnload(dukpy.out, dukpy.handle)"